pursuit-nw-accelerator/crud-takehome-challenge/README.md

 ## <a id="user-stories"></a> User stories
 As a client, I should be able to:
-1. Know if the API is up and running by visiting a health check route.
+1. Know if the API is up and running by visiting a health check route. - done
-1. See all the job applications I have created.
+1. See all the job applications I have created. - done
-1. See a specific job application, requested by its id.
+1. See a specific job application, requested by its id. - done
-1. Create a new job application.
+1. Create a new job application. - done
-1. Update / change an existing job application.
+1. Update / change an existing job application. -DONE
-1. Delete an existing job application.
+1. Delete an existing job application. - DONE

 ## <a id="other-requirements"></a> Other requirements
 1. Your API should not cause CORS errors in the Google Chrome web browser.